7 tips to feel comfortable in your wedding photos

 Why we tend to dislike photos of ourselves

-Secondly, we noticed that this uncomfortable feeling about being photographed often comes from a series of past unpleasant experiences with awkward posed photos.
+- We also noticed that this uncomfortable feeling about being photographed often comes from a series of past unpleasant experiences with awkward posed photos.
 Or being caught multiple times in the most unflattering moment.
 This does not at all mean that you actually look like that in every moment of your life or that you will look like that on your wedding photos.

 Tips to feel comfortable in your wedding photos